chinapedia/wikipedia.abstract.en/Page/Phase_(waves).md

-Oscillating_sine_wave.gif In physics and mathematics, the PHASE of a periodic function F of some real variable t is the relative value of that variable within the span of each full period.
+In physics and mathematics, the PHASE of a periodic function F of some real variable t is the relative value of that variable within the span of each full period.

 The phase is typically expressed as an angle ϕ(t), in such a scale that it varies by one full turn as the variable t goes through each period (and F(t) goes through each complete cycle).
 Thus, if the phase is expressed in degrees, it will increase by 360° as t increases by one period.
 If it is expressed in radians, the same increase in t will increase the phase by 2π.[1]